 a retelling of the legend of Icarus in modern political satire

 Written 2017.
 This was the original version of Project Icarus, “silly men doing silly things”, and the message was lost.
 So I took out the silly and made Project Icarus.
-However, it’s a bit of fun and silly, so here it is, a bonus story.
+However, it’s a bit of fun and silly.
 Again, the politics are very wrong.

 “Quite frankly the engines are too big,” said Professor Jeremy Icarus Corbyn, his hands thrust deep into the pockets of his white lab coat.